- Microsoft Project

 Innovative public service starts with visionary problem solvers who can engineer cost effective solutions.
 Senior Project Managers who enjoy public service and are committed to good government should apply for this exceptional position.
-This Senior Technical Project Manager will be responsible for leading the investigation, design, construction and implementation of an Open Source Voting System.
+This Senior Technical Project Manager will be responsible for leading the investigation, design and implementation of an Open Source Voting System.

 This is a unique opportunity that requires experience with agile project management practices, open source technologies and architectures and most importantly, election systems, processes and data.
 The City commissioned a feasibility study for an Open Source Voting system.
-This information along with recommendations from the Department of Elections and the CCSF Elections Commission will form the project principles, goals and objectives for the open source voting system.
+This information along with recommendations from the Department of Elections and the CCSF Election Commission will for the project principles, goals and objectives for the open source voting system.

 Essential Job Duties and Functions: